-The latest NFI exercise commenced in January 2021 and a total of 10,184 matches have been released.
-Work is progressing to investigate the various categories of matches based on those deemed to be the highest risk.
-Over 1,100 matches have been processed, including 298 Blue Badge Parking Permits that have been cancelled following identification that the holders are deceased.
+The latest NFI exercise commenced in January 2021 and a total of 10,407 matches have been released.
+The matches are graded with over 1,500 classed as the highest quality of match, these are prioritised for investigation.
+Work is progressing to investigate the various types of matches with over 1,543 matches checked.
 As further matches are processed details of the progress made will be brought before the Committee.